mycard/ygopro-arena/installation.md

 ------------------------

-You **must** set `DEBUG` and `TESTING` in `conf.py` to `False`, otherwise your server will exposed to high risk.
+You **must** set `DEBUG` and `TESTING` in `conf.py` to `False`, otherwise your server will be exposed to high risk.